A Guide to Writing a Business Plan

 Appendices should include all the documents that support the plan, for example:

-- The CVs of the proprietors and key employees.
+- The CVs of the business owner(s), operators and key employees.

 - Certificates for any qualifications or relevant training courses.